johnmathews/johnmathews.github.io.old/content/articles/blockchain-introduction.md

 Signed: John's signature, Lizzie's signature
 ```

 This IOU is a nice gesture, but it's simple to forge.
 Lizzie has the only copy of the IOU and once Lizzie has seen Johns signature, she could easily copy it and create more IOU's.
 She could also change this IOU from 1 orange to 11 oranges (for example) and John couldn't prove what the original amount was.
 If Lizzie and John disagreed over what was owed it would be impossible to know who was telling the truth.
-Its one persons word against the other.
+It's one person's word against the other.

 Lizzie realises this and suggests an improvement - they will find a witness and make 3 copies of the IOU.
 Each copy will be signed by Lizzie, John and the Witness.
 Lets call this witness "Walter".